orontee/taranis/README.md

 etc.) in a configuration file writen under `system/config/taranis.cfg` (path may vary depending on the use of profiles).

+One can add `start_with_daily_forecast = true` to the configuration file to have the application start with the daily forecast.

 Note that the Openweather API key distributed with the application is rate limited.
 The `api_key` keyword in the configuration file can be used to specify a custom key (See